What do you want to become?

 Adweek is interesting and there are a lot of similar conversations there to SXSW interactive.
 It’s more print-based, but you can read stuff about finding a brand sound and getting in the conversation and meeting people, which is very useful.”

 - “Do some serious research on who you want to work for.
 Start to watch TV and listen to the commercial music and the kind of music that is playing.
-If you see an ad that you’re like ‘I could write that kind of music,’ work backwards.
+If you see an ad that you’re like ‘I could write that kind of music,’ work backward.
 If it’s Nike find out the ad agency for the commercial.
 On iSpot you can look up any commercial, who produced it, what ad agency was behind it, which music house.
 Find commercials and brands who are using music like the type you want to write and start contacting them.

 - Be ready.
 Creating a reel could take a couple of months, but have a reel ready to go and know what you’re asking for.